Skip to Content

 Students touched on several topics, including immigration policies and local propositions, such as Propositions G and E, which both detailed proposals for repaving San Diego roadways.

 They also briefly reflected on what Trump’s win means for the future.
 The town hall began with students going around sharing one word that described how they felt.
 Emotions ranged from nervous to unsure.
-United States Government and Politics student and senior Madeline “Maddy” Lane (‘25) shared how the election and future of women’s reproductive rights in certain states are affecting her college application process.
+Honors United States Government and Politics student and senior Madeline “Maddy” Lane (‘25) shared how the election and future of women’s reproductive rights in certain states are affecting her college application process.
 Although California has protected the right to abortion, Maddy expressed concern about that right in her future home.
 “Am I going to go to a college for the next four years where it may not be that way?” she asked.

 Sarah Balfour (‘28) said listening to upperclassmen talk about the election’s impact on their future choices was interesting.
 “Even though I am only 14, I also feel the weight of this decision and others of what life as a high school girl is going to look like in other places in the country,” she said.